“Who am I?” Ah, yes – it’s a question that’s vexed the greatest minds of every age, from Aristotle to Erasmus to Jackie Chan.

 Having said that, I actually don’t watch near as many films as I used to.
 A small part of it is because my missus doesn’t care for movies, so it’s not something we ever do as a “couple’s activity”.
 However, the main reason I don’t watch a lot of movies is because I find 95% of them to be completely predictable, and the other 5% try so hard to not be predictable that they’re too off the wall or artsy.
 Sure, there are still good movies out there, but most of the time I’m just not interested.

 What I am interested in is TV, and that’s mainly because of the Internet.
 You can download most any English language TV show only hours (sometimes minutes) after it airs in its home country.
-So, thanks to the Internet, my television watching is no longer restricted by international borders.
+Thanks to the Internet, my TV watching is no longer restricted by borders.
 I can watch British shows like Ashes to Ashes or The IT Crowd, or Australian shows like Underbelly or Rush or Canadian shows like The Border or Being Erica or whatever else strikes my fancy just as easily as I can watch something on NBC or ABC.
-And it still amazes me that I can do this, even after five years.
+And a decade later it still amazes me that I can do this.
 Back in the late 1990s, I envisioned a world where every TV show ever made in every country would one day be available on demand.
-Although we’re not quite there (officially), it really is becoming true personally.
+Although we’re not quite there yet, it really is becoming true.

-As far as the music thing goes, I grew up on British New Wave bands like Duran Duran, The Jam, The Police, Madness, The Cure, New Order, and Depeche Mode.
-Then I morphed into an angry teenager in to the punk scene with the bands like Sex Pistols, The Clash, Dead Kennedys and The Meatmen.
-But then I mellowed out a little and started listening to local bands like R.E.M., Drivin’ N’ Cryin’, Guadalcanal Diary, Dreams So Real, and Pylon.
-At around age 18 I started going to clubs and got into the whole dance music thing, which I listened to for years and years.
+As far as music goes, I grew up on British New Wave bands like Duran Duran, The Jam, The Police, Madness, The Cure, New Order, and Depeche Mode.
+Then I turned into an angry teenager in to punk bands like Sex Pistols, The Clash, Dead Kennedys and The Meatmen.
+But then I mellowed out and started listening to local bands like R.E.M., Drivin’ N’ Cryin’, Guadalcanal Diary, Dreams So Real, and Pylon.
+At around 18 I started going to clubs and got into the whole dance music thing, which I listened to for years and years.

 As you can see, I’ve been through several musical “phases” in my life.
-From 2000 to 2007 I was a bit rudderless, but now I am in the depths of what I call my “NY-LON” phase.
-I have fallen in love with tons of dream pop and electropop bands, mostly from New York City or London (hence “NY-LON”).
-I still listen to old faves like Cocteau Twins, Emiliana Torrini and Saint Etienne, but these days I’m thriving under an avalanche of great music from bands like Asobi Seksu, Marsheaux, Ladyhawke, Beach House, Washed Out, Best Coast, Ambra Red, Au Revoir Simone, The Raveonettes, La Roux, Stars, Metric, Sleigh Bells, The Apples in Stereo, Wild Nothing, Blonde Redhead, The Golden Filter, Cassette Kids, The Ting Tings, and dozens of others.
+From 2000 to 2007 I was a bit rudderless, but now I’m into a mix of synthpop and dream pop bands.
+Since most of these acts are from New York City or London, I’m calling this my “NY-LON” phase.
+I still listen to old faves like Cocteau Twins, Emiliana Torrini and Saint Etienne, but these days I’m thriving under an avalanche of great music from bands like CHVRCHES, Marsheaux, Sylvan Esso, Gliss, Ladyhawke, Flunk, Beach House, Washed Out, Ambra Red, The Raveonettes, La Roux, Blonde Redhead, The Golden Filter, Still Corners, and dozens of others.

 There several other things I like:

 Growing up, my Dad thought hockey was a “weird Yankee sport”, so I didn’t get to go to any Atlanta Flames games.
-However, my best friend from high school was from DC and was a huge Washington Capitals fan.
-We used to watch NHL games on cable, and were overjoyed when the minor league Atlanta Knights came to town.
+However, my high school best friend was from DC and was a huge Washington Capitals fan.
+We watched NHL games on cable, and were overjoyed when the minor league Atlanta Knights came to town.
 We easily went to a hundred Knights games, but then the Atlanta Thrashers ran the Knights out of town and brought NHL prices with them.
-Parking, $5 under the Knights, rose to $15 under the Thrashers.
-A Knights ticket cost $6, a comparable Trashers ticket $35.
-And a 16 ounce beer, $3 under the Knights, was jacked to $8.
+A Knights game – complete with ticket, parking, and three 16 ounce beers – would barely set you back $25; a Thrashers game was at least triple that.
 I was so pissed about the whole thing that I vowed to never pull for the Trashers ever.
 So now I pull for the Pittsburgh Penguins in the NHL and the Charlotte Checkers in the AHL.
-And the Trashers are now the Winnipeg Jets… so there!
+And the Trashers have moved to Winnipeg… so hahaha, NHL!

 Something else I like is cheese.
 I consider myself a “cheese enthusiast”, and am especially keen on British cheeses like Stilton, Wensleydale, Red Leicester, Caerphilly, Cheshire, Derby, Double Gloucester, Windsor, and, of course, real Cheddar.
 I’m not opposed to French or Italian cheeses, mind you.
 It’s just that those two cultures have a bazillion cheeses between them, while Britain only has a few.
 So I figured that I’d try as much of the British stuff as I could before taking on the “big boys” of cheese.